Ultimate Downtown Cebu City Historical Sites and Museums Travel Guide

 Location: Pilgrim’s Center, Osmeña Blvd, Cebu City, Cebu

-Magellan’s Cross holds a very big part of the history of Cebu.
+Magellan’s Cross holds a very big part in the history of Cebu.
 It is believed to be a Christian cross planted by the Portuguese and Spanish explorers headed by Ferdinand Magellan.
 It was planted upon their arrival in Cebu on March 15, 1521.
 That day also marked the birth of Christianity in the land.

 Location: P. Burgos St, Cebu City, Cebu